-We define the notion of Formal Classification as a rooted tree $FC = \langle N, E, L^F \rangle$ where N is a finite set of nodes, E is a set of edges on N, and $L^F$ is a finite set of labels expressed in Propositional Description Logic language $L^C$ , such that for any node $n_i \in N$ , there is one and only one label $l_i^F \in L^F$ .
+We define the notion of Formal Classification as a rooted tree $FC = \langle N, E, L^F \rangle$ where N is a finite set of nodes, E is a set of edges on N, and L^F is a finite set of labels expressed in Propositional Description Logic language L^C , such that for any node $n_i \in N$, there is one and only one label $l_i^F \in L^F$.

 Converting classifications into FCs automates step 1, as described in Section 2.
-In our approach we build on the work of Magnini et. al. [14].
-We translate a natural language label into an expression in $L^C$ by means of mapping different parts of speech (POSs), their mutual syntactic relation, and punctuation to the classification semantics of labels.
+In our approach we build on the work of Magnini et. al. [13].
+We translate a natural language label into an expression in L^C by means of mapping different parts of speech (POSs), their mutual syntactic relation, and punctuation to the classification semantics of labels.
 We proceed in two steps, as discussed below:

 1. Build atomic concepts.
-Senses of common nouns and adjectives become atomic concepts of $L^C$ , whose interpretation is the set of documents about the entities, which are denoted by the nouns, or which possess the qualities denoted by the adjectives.
-We enumerate word senses using WordNet [15], and we write $x \neq i$ to denote an atomic concept corresponding to the ith sense of the word x in WordNet.
-For instance, programming#2 is an atomic concept, whose interpretation is the set of documents which are about computer programming; and the atomic concept red#1 denotes the set of documents which are about red entities, e.g., red cats or red hats.
-Proper nouns become atomic concepts of $L^C$ , whose interpretation is the set of documents about the individual objects, denoted by the proper nouns.
+Senses of (multi-word) common nouns and adjectives become atomic concepts of L^C , whose interpretation is the set of documents about the entities, which are denoted by the nouns, or which possess the qualities denoted by the adjectives4.
+We enumerate word senses using WordNet [14], and we write [x#i] to denote an atomic concept corresponding to the i^{th} sense of the word x in WordNet.
+For instance, [programming#2] is an atomic concept, whose interpretation is the set of documents which are about computer programming; and the atomic concept [red#1] denotes the set of documents which are about red entities, e.g., red cats or red hats.
+Proper nouns become atomic concepts of L^C , whose interpretation is the set of documents about the individual objects, denoted by these nouns.
 They may be long expressions, denoting names of people, movies, music bands, and so on.
 Some examples are the movie "Gone with the Wind", and the music band "The Rolling Stones".
-Apart from proper nouns, multi-words are identified, and they are then treated as nouns.

-&lt;sup>3 We identified duplicate links by exact equivalence of their URLs.
+3 We identified duplicate links by exact equivalence of their URLs.